 - West Martinsburg Mercantile in Lowville (3-5 pm)

 Are you a wholesale customer?
+We supply wholesale ingredients - from dairy to meat to produce to maple - to restaurants, food retailers, schools, and other organizations throughout the North Country, Syracuse, and Utica.
 Be sure to choose wholesale when you register for an expanded list of products, sizes, and delivery routes.
 As always, wholesale orders will be delivered for FREE directly to your location if you are on one of our routes.
 There is no minimum order.
 Upon registration, simply select the delivery day for the location in which your business resides.
 The ordering window begins on Wednesdays at 7:00 a.m. and ends on Sunday evenings at the stroke of midnight.

 The North Star Food Hub's Steering Committee provides guidance and recommendations on development, implementation, and operational aspects of the Food Hub.
 The project is currently funded through a NYS grant, administered by Cornell Cooperative Extension of Jefferson County.

 Black River Valley Natural Foods, based out of Lyons Falls, NY has been retained to provide staffing and assist local producers in the four-county region to expand existing markets and find new markets for produce, value-added products and meats.